benjie/.dev/rfcs/ClientControlledNullability.md

 One of the contentious discussions we encountered was around the proposed behaviors of the nullability designator `?`.
-Regardless of the chosen path, it had unintuitive semantics (see graphql/client-controlled-nullability-wg#2), which require other RFCs, such as [fragment boundaries](https://github.com/graphql/graphql-wg/blob/main/rfcs/FragmentModularity.md), or new ideas like inline errors.
+Regardless of the chosen path, it had unintuitive semantics (see graphql/client-controlled-nullability-wg#2), which require​ other RFCs, such as [fragment boundaries](https://github.com/graphql/graphql-wg/blob/main/rfcs/FragmentModularity.md), or new ideas like inline errors.

 Even though we recognize the value of having a counterpart to `!`, we made a tradeoff decision to provide value to the community sooner than later.